romeerez/orchid-orm/packages/docs/src/guide/columns-common-methods.md

 ## as

-This method doesn't affect on any column behavior, it only changes TS type of the column to the provided one.
+This method changes a column type without modifying its behavior.
+This is needed when converting columns to a validation schema, the converter will pick a different type specified by `.as`.

 Before calling `.as` need to use `.encode` with input of same type as input of target column, and `.parse` which returns correct type.